murkl/arch-os/runtime/README.md

   Arch Linux

   ██████ …               # the wordmark, swept in behind the accent

+help:                    # what --help says about the product as a whole
+  about: Put Arch Linux on this machine, or repair one already on a disk.
+  command: arch-os       # what to type; the binary's own name where this is left out
+  examples:
+    - run: arch-os --installer --force --config=aBc12 --password=…
+      about: Install without a single question.
 ```

+`help:` is the whole of what only the product can answer for.
+The list of
+modules and what each of them takes is read out of the modules themselves, so
+nothing there has to be kept in step with them.
+It is the product's own words,
+like `name:`: the runtime's catalogs are compiled into the binary and cannot
+know the sentences of a `runtime.yaml` they have never seen.

 What it offers is not written down anywhere: it is the folders in `modules/`, in
 name order.
 Adding one is a folder and taking one away is deleting it — nothing